No products in the cart.

 Choosing what to dress your baby boy in for his christening/baptism often requires a little more thought than what a girl would wear.
 Basically you will need to decide if your baby boy will wear a christening gown or christening outfit (pants and top or romper).

 Historically baby boys wore white christening gowns for their baptism.
 However, more recently, in the last 30 years, some baby boys started wearing a christening outfit instead, such as white pants and shirt or romper.
 Either a christening gown or an outfit is quite acceptable for baby boys being baptised today.

 I’ve seen baby boys baptised both in christening gowns and little outfits and both have looked great.
 Whether you choose a christening gown or outfit will depend on a few factors, including the type of church your son is baptised in.
 We’ll look at these in more detail below.

-Please note that a christening and baptism are mostly the same thing.
+Please note that the terms christening and baptism are mostly the same thing.
 Different groups of people use different names.
 Churches are more likely to use the word baptism and the general public often use the word christening.
 I’ll use these words interchangeably.
 For some interesting facts I’ve written a more detailed explanation about the differences between baptism and christening.

 Christening Gown vs Christening Outfit